willdzhang/DataStoreNretrieval/README.md

   ![precipitation](Images/precipitation.png)

-* Use Pandas to print the summary statistics for the precipitation data.
+* Pandas used to print the summary statistics for the precipitation data.

 ### Station Analysis

-* Design a query to calculate the total number of stations.
+* Design query to calculate the total number of stations.

-* Design a query to find the most active stations.
+* Design query to find the most active stations.

-  * List the stations and observation counts in descending order.
+  * List stations and observation counts in descending order.

-  * Which station has the highest number of observations?
+  * Station with the highest number of observations: USC00519281 WAIHEE 837.5, HI US with 2772 counts

-  * Hint: You may need to use functions such as `func.min`, `func.max`, `func.avg`, and `func.count` in your queries.

-* Design a query to retrieve the last 12 months of temperature observation data (tobs).
+* Design query to retrieve the last 12 months of temperature observation data (tobs).

-  * Filter by the station with the highest number of observations.
+  * Filter by station with the highest number of observations.

   * Plot the results as a histogram with `bins=12`.